-Head CT and MRI of the brain are the neuroimaging modalities at the center of this overuse measure.
-CT and MRI are both radiologic modalities that are used to create images of internal organs and structures in a slice-by-slice manner.
+CT and MRI of the brain are the neuroimaging modalities at the center of this overuse measure.
+Both are radiologic modalities used to create images of internal structures in a slice-by-slice manner.
 CT uses X-ray radiation (hereafter simply called radiation), and MRI uses magnetic fields and radio waves.
-CT scans are simple to order because the technology is readily available (Ginde, Foianini, Renner, et al., 2008), fast, and less expensive than MRI.
-However, MRI is favored over CT in the evaluation of individuals who require neuroimaging after a seizure due to its superior resolution and lack of radiation exposure (Gaillard, Chiron, Cross, et al., 2009; Hirtz, et al., 2000).
-Use of MRI is limited by availability of scanners and the frequent need for sedation or anesthesia to obtain high-quality images of children.
+CT scans are simple to order because the technology is readily available (Ginde, Foianini, Renner, et al., 2008), fast, and less expensive to perform than MRI.
+MRI, however, has advantages for the assessment of children with atraumatic headache because it does not involve radiation and offers better spatial resolution for identifying structural causes of headaches.
+This measure is focused on the overuse of CT in the setting of headache, a problem that has gained national attention in recent years (Loder, Weizenbaum, Frishberg, et al., 2013).
+Overuse has been defined as any patient who undergoes a procedure or test for an inappropriate indication (Lawson, Gibbons, Ko, et al., 2012).